berkayylmao/NFSPluginSDK/README.md

 ## Legal
 NFSPluginSDK is not affiliated in any way with EA.

-Released under the AGPL-3.0 License.
+Released under the BSD 3-Clause License.